Sports Therapy

 Strength, endurance, and balance

-• Archery in small groups is used to not only to strengthen the shoulder and arm muscles, but also to stabilise the back, increase concentration, and practise balance.
-Archery can be performed in a seated position in the wheelchair, seated without support, kneeling or standing.
+Archery in small groups not only strengthens the shoulder and arm muscles, it also stabilises the torso, improves the ability to concentrate and provides balance training.
 In the case of patients with restricted hand function, there are various aids available to make the shooting technique simpler.

 Mobility